Don't get left behind. Show Gralio how you work and our revolutionary new tool will return step-by-step

 How does Azure Portal integrate with other tools?

-Azure Portal integrates seamlessly with other Microsoft products and services, including Kubernetes and Visual Studio.
-It also offers API access for integration with third-party tools, though users desire more pre-built connectors.
+We find Azure Portal integrates seamlessly with other Microsoft products and services, such as Visual Studio and Kubernetes.
+It also offers API access, allowing integration with various third-party tools, though users desire more pre-built connectors.

 What the main competitors of Azure Portal?